thedamfr/Android-BleEventAdapter/readme.md

 # Introduction

 Android 4.3 "Jelly Bean" introduced built in support for Bluetooth Low Energy aka Ble or Bluetooth Smart.

 Ble is a key to build a Internet Of Thing world.
 It allow us to connect multiple device to our smartphone or other smart-device.

-But, using Android SDK to do so might be boring : http://developer.android.com/guide/topics/connectivity/bluetooth-le.html
+But using Android SDK to do so might be boring : [http://developer.android.com/guide/topics/connectivity/bluetooth-le.html]

-We, at IndyTrackers, think it should be easier.
+We, at Indy Trackers, think it should be easier.

 We think that decoupling software component allow us to make a easy-to-maintain software architecture.

 Such an architecture enable us in a way that we can ship faster and spend more time innovating.

 So we build this BleEventAdapter.